Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-update-product.md

      "styleId": 2
    }
    ```

-6. Click the "Execute" button
+5. Click the "Execute" button

-7. You should see a 200 OK response with the updated product details
+6. You should see a 204 response with the updated product details

-## Understanding HTTP Status Codes

-Our endpoint returns different HTTP status codes depending on the result:

-- 200 OK: The product was updated successfully
-- 400 Bad Request: The request data is invalid (e.g., missing required fields)
-- 404 Not Found: The product with the specified ID doesn't exist
-- 500 Internal Server Error: An unexpected error occurred

-These status codes help the client understand what happened with their request.

 ## Conclusion